Prospective Undergraduate: Distinctive Features

 - Students not meeting the above requirements (individuals with a GPA between 3.0 and 3.4) may file a letter of intent along with a petition to the Department to participate in the five year program.
 This is due by March 31st of the 3rd year.

-- Formal application to the school's graduate division is due in the Department by October 1st of 4th year.
-Initiate the process and request an application by filling out this form.
-The application must be complete and include a transcript, essay, and GRE scores (minimum combined total of Verbal and Quantitative of 1200).
+- Formal application to the school's graduate division is due in the Department by October 1st of the 4th year.
+Initiate the application process here.
+The application must be complete and include a transcript, essay, and GRE scores (minimum combined total of Verbal and Quantitative of 310).
 If the prospective MS thesis advisor is a member of the regular BMEN faculty, then the applicant only needs to submit a letter of support from his or her research advisor.
 Otherwise, three letters of recommendation are needed.

 - An admission decision will be made by the Department by November 1st and the approved students will then be formally admitted to MS candidacy following the standard policies of the Graduate Division of the School of Science and Engineering.